Voltage protector manufacturers share: Is surge protection equivalent to overvoltage protection?

 Summary

-The voltage protector manufacturer tells you that surge protection is a “blitzkrieg” to deal with instantaneous high-voltage pulses, while overvoltage protection is a “protracted-war” to solve continuous voltage anomalies.
+Voltage protector manufacturer tells you that surge protection is a “blitzkrieg” to deal with instantaneous high-voltage pulses, while overvoltage protection is a “protracted-war” to solve continuous voltage anomalies.

 The two have their focuses and often work together in the power protection system rather than replacing each other.
 Only by configuring them reasonably according to actual needs can the safety of the equipment be fully guaranteed.

-Hot Products
+Related Products